 Coming to the operating costs, one must understand that they are always variable.
-Mainly, the operating expenses rely on how cold it generally gets during winters in your area.
+Mainly, the operating expenses rely on how cold it generally gets during winter in your area.
 If the weather in your locality is frigid, higher snowfall is naturally guaranteed.
 And likewise, the operating costs will increase accordingly.

 Low snowfall-affected areas such as Richmond can cost you around $0.10-$0.25 per sq.
 Ft.
 However, higher snowfall-inflicted areas such as Buffalo can lead to excessive operating costs as high as $0.50 per sq.
 Ft.

 If electricity is considerably expensive in your locality, it is ideal for you to opt for the hydronic tubing system for your driveway.
-Lastly, you will also have to consider the minor repair/maintenance costs during the long run.
+Lastly, you will also have to consider the minor repair/maintenance costs in the long run.

 Is a fully built-in heated driveway system worth it?

-We understand that its one of the most commonly asked questions, considering the high costs involved.
+We understand that it’s one of the most commonly asked questions, considering the high costs involved.
 “Should I invest my money?
 Would it be worth the price?”

 Yes, a heated driveway system can be pretty expensive.
 However, we assure you that your investment will be worth it in the long term.
 And, before we discuss any further, let’s have a glance at the significant benefits availed by installing heated driveways in your residence-